Karl-Anthony Towns: New York Knicks (2024–present)

-2024–25 season
+2024–25 season: Eastern Conference Finals appearance

 On October 2, 2024, Towns was traded to the New York Knicks as part of a three-team trade with the Charlotte Hornets.
+Along with Towns, the Knicks acquired the draft rights to James Nnaji from the Charlotte Hornets.
+The price was steep: The Knicks sent Julius Randle, Donte DiVincenzo, Keita Bates-Diop and a future first-round pick to Minnesota, and Charlie Brown, DaQuan Jeffries, Duane Washington Jr. and two future second-round picks to Charlotte.

 On October 29, Towns posted 44 points and 13 rebounds in a 116–107 win over the Miami Heat.
 He was 17-of-25 from the field, 4-for-5 from 3-point range, and 6-for-6 from the free-throw line.
 The 44 points also were the most in a game by a Knicks center since Patrick Ewing in 1995.
 Towns also became the first player in Knicks franchise history with 40 points, 10 rebounds and 65% shooting in a game since Carmelo Anthony in 2014.
 On November 13, Towns scored a season-high 46 points on 60% shooting from the field and grabbed 10 rebounds in a 124–123 loss against the Chicago Bulls.
 On December 19, In his first game back at Target Center after a nine-year tenure with the Timberwolves, Towns recorded 32 points, 20 rebounds and six assists in a 133–107 victory.
 With the performance, he joined Kareem Abdul-Jabbar (1975 vs. Milwaukee Bucks) as the only players to record 30+ points and 20+ boards in their first game back against their former team.
 Towns also joined Willis Reed as the only Knicks with a 30/20 game on 80% shooting.
 For his play in December, Towns was named Eastern Conference Player of the Month for the first time in his career.
 He helped lead the Knicks to a 12–2 record in December, averaging 23.2 points, 14.6 rebounds, and 1.8 blocks per game.